 - correspondence address (either email or postal)

-You can send your FOI requests by email to email@example.com or by to post to:Information Governance
+You can send your EIR requests by email to email@example.com or by to post to:Information Governance

 Telford & Wrekin Council